Submit Your Game

 Once these finalists have been announced, each individual IGF jury casts a second vote for the games they believe should be the winner in each category.
 Those votes are again tallied by hand, and the game that received the most votes is declared the winner at the IGF Awards during GDC.

 Finally, each jury comes together to deliberate the Seumas McNally Grand Prize winner.
-Each jury member will review games across all categories and cast their vote for the biggest award of the IGF.
+Each jury member will review games across all categories and cast their vote for the finalists and winners of biggest award of the IGF.

 If you have further questions, please contact the IGF Chairperson, Shawn Pierre, at [email protected].